RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 ./bluebomb-helper.sh
 ```
 1. The helper will then download the required files, and ask for information about your console.
-  - If you have selected a Wii Mini you will be asked to provide your region.
+  - If you have selected a Wii mini you will be asked to provide your region.
 This can be found in the original packaging, the bottom of the console (RVL-201(EUR) for PAL or RVL-201(USA) for NTSC models) or can be determined by the last digit of
-Make sure that the console is close to the computer running the exploit, Ideally it should be less than 3Ft.
+Make sure that the console is close to the computer running the exploit, Ideally it should be less than 3 feet.
 {: .notice--info}

 1. Turn on your console and **do not** connect any Wiimotes
 1. Press the Sync button repeatedly until the terminal shows `got connection handle`
-The console should now boot to the HackMii installer (If you are using a Wii mini do **not** attempt to install BootMii).
+The console should now boot to the HackMii installer (If you are using a Wii mini do **not** install BootMii).

 [Continue to Homebrew Channel and BootMii Installation](hbc)
 {: .notice--info}

-If you are using a Wii Mini, you can follow [this guide](ciosmini) to install Leseratte's d2xl cIOS after installing the Homebrew channel.
+If you are using a Wii mini, you can follow [this guide](ciosmini) to install Leseratte's d2xl cIOS after installing the Homebrew channel.
 {: .notice--info}

 If you wish to use Wiimmfi on a Wii mini, you have to run the [Ethernet Enabler Homebrew](/assets/files/Wii_Mini_Ethernet_Enable.zip) app made by Fullmetal5.
 To run it, just unzip it in the `apps` folder in your USB drive and run it from the Homebrew channel.
 Please note that you will need a USB to LAN adapter as well as a low power USB 2.0 HUB.